rupak1005/Syncify/README.md

 A comprehensive music discovery feature that integrates with YouTube Music API, allowing users to search and play music from YouTube's vast library.

+> **⚠️ Important Note:** This feature works seamlessly when running locally, but when deployed to a server, YouTube may require verification for some endpoints.
+This is due to YouTube's bot detection system.
+For local development, the app uses your browser's cookies for authentication, but deployed servers don't have access to these cookies.

 #### 🎵 Core Features:

 **1. Advanced Search System:**